Rejecting cancer language in terms of winning, or losing the Battle

 Following my son's death I received stacks of cards I treasured from earnest friends.
 Their sweet messages almost restored my courage, yet nearly all contained the lines, "We are so sorry your son lost the fight."

-Every day since I have begun to witness lives lived for which I call winning
+I have witness lives lived for which I call winning

 Every day ordinary people are called upon to do extraordinary things, like finding pockets of happiness, reaching deep, loving wide and living a good life in the midst of a cancer diagnosis—even when sometimes it appears life is coming to a full circle closure.